 Travelling within the country is also quite expensive

-Yet, this was in the 90s when Australia was considered a budget destination for backpackers and people who were my age now could actually afford housing in the city.
+In the 90’s, Australia was considered a budget destination for backpackers and people who were my age now (30’s) could actually afford housing in the city.

 Times have changed and travel within the country is now as or more expensive than travel overseas.
 I’ve seen flights to Auckland from Sydney that have been cheaper than flights to Perth.
 Truth.